Racial discrimination in the workplace is illegal. But you would be surprised to know that it is practiced in several organizations.

 Mr. Harold was a mechanic for an organization and claimed that when he was fired in May 1998, he witnessed three nooses at the maintenance department he worked.
-Even the company did not take any measures to prevent the discrimination from happening.
+Even the company did not take any measures to prevent discrimination from happening.
 The first noose was identified in the area where the company used to offer time cards.
-Another was in front of the department of production control, and the third noose was identified when he were on his way to file a complaint.
+Another was in front of the department of production control, and the third noose was identified when he was on his way to file a complaint.
 The case was however dismissed in the year 2005.

 3. Elijah Turley:

-This is one of the recent examples of racial discrimination where an American African processor working at the ArcelorMittal’s Buffalo, New York steel plant was gifted $25 million after various incidents of hate from 2005 to 2008, which left him with an emotional and physical distress.
+This is one of the recent examples of racial discrimination where an American African processor working at the ArcelorMittal’s Buffalo, New York steel plant was gifted $25 million after various incidents of hate from 2005 to 2008, which left him with emotional and physical distress.

 Mr. Elijah witnessed a stuffed monkey with a noose around the neck of the mirror of one side of the car.
-There was ‘KKK’ written on the plant’s walls that was closed in 2009.
+There was ‘KKK’ written on the plant’s walls that were closed in 2009.

 The jury announced a unanimous decision after a trial of three weeks.
 This was a painful situation for Mr. Turley where he experienced taunts and the organization was deemed liable for creating a hostile work environment even though they confirmed that they have taken adequate steps to combat the harassment.